PluralKit/PluralKit/docs/content/staff/logging.md

 # Proxy logging
-If you want to log every proxied message to a separate channel for moderation purposes, you can use the `pk;log channel` command with the channel name.For example:
+If you want to log every proxied message to a separate channel for moderation purposes, you can use the `sp;log channel` command with the channel name.For example:

-    pk;log channel #proxy-log
+    sp;log channel #proxy-log

 This requires you to have the *Manage Server* permission on the server.
-To disable logging, use the `pk;log channel` command with the `-clear` flag as the channel name.
+To disable logging, use the `sp;log channel` command with the `-clear` flag as the channel name.

 Log messages have the following format: